O-Jun-S/Number/README.md

 # Features
 you can get info of numbers.
-even or odd, Fizz or Buzz or FizzBuzz, the most high number of list...
+even or odd, Fizz or Buzz or FizzBuzz, highest number in list...

 # Requirement
 math 3.2